 - Practicing deep breathing exercises to help you relax

 - Visiting a mental health professional if your stress is too much to handle on your own

-April is also a time when you should evaluate your drug and alcohol use.
+Stress Awareness Month is also a time when you should evaluate your drug and alcohol use.
 Think about whether you frequently use them to help you manage anxiety.
 Are you reaching for illicit substances at the first sign of stress?
 Do you feel nervous or jittery when you cannot take certain drugs?
 If so, it’s time to seek treatment at Crestview Recovery.

 Programs at Crestview Recovery

 If you’re concerned about your mental health after learning more during Stress Awareness Month, then Crestview Recovery can help.
-We offer a variety of programs designed not only to eliminate stress but to help you overcome addiction.
+We offer a variety of programs designed not only to eliminate stress, but to help you overcome addiction.
 A few of these programs are:

 - Dual diagnosis treatment

 - Cognitive Behavioral Therapy (CBT)

 - Individual therapy